 In the mid 1st century CE, Herod Agrippa built the third wall enclosing the northern area of the city and bringing the asclepieion within the walled city.
 When Hadrian rebuilt Jerusalem as Aelia Capitolina, he placed a roadway along the dam, and expanded the asclepieion into a large temple to Asclepius and Serapis.
 In the Byzantine period, 5th century, a large church was built on the dike, requiring support of two rows of arches.

 After the Crusader conquest of Jerusalem in 1099, the Byzantine church, destroyed by the Persians in 614 CE, rebuilt by patriarch Modestus and destroyed in 1009 by the Fatimid Caliph Al-Hakim, was rebuilt on a smaller scale.
-A new Romanesque church, named for Saint Anne was completed in 1138 CE by Arda, widow of Baldwin I, the first Crusader King of Jerusalem, built over the site of a grotto believed by the Crusaders to be the birthplace of Anne.
+A new Romanesque church, named for Saint Anne was completed in 1138 CE by Arda, widow of Baldwin I, the first Crusader King of Jerusalem, built over the site of a grotto believed by the Crusaders to be the birthplace of Mary.
 After the conquest of Jerusalem by Saladin it was transformed into a school for Islamic jurisprudence.
 Over time, the buildings fell into ruin.
 In 1856, the Ottomans, in gratitude for French support during the Crimean War gave the site to France.
 It was subsequently restored, but the majority of what we see today is original.